ShammiT06/Restar-Website/README.md

 This is a simple, responsive website for a South Indian restaurant, built using HTML and basic CSS.
-The website features:
-Restaurant Name: Displayed prominently in an <h1>.
-Navigation Bar: Easy access to various sections of the site.
-Food Gallery: Showcases images of four popular South Indian dishes, highlighting the restaurant's offerings.
-Contact Section: Includes fields for name, email, and age, along with a "Send" button for inquiries.
+It features the restaurant name displayed in an <h1> tag, a navigation bar for easy access to various sections, a gallery showcasing images of four popular South Indian dishes, and a contact section with fields for name, email, and age, along with a "Send" button for inquiries.
+Feel free to explore the code and contribute
 You can access my website through the link  https://shammit06.github.io/Restar-Website/